1. You introduce yourself

 4. Talk about your why, not just your what

-So maybe you’ll save me money.
-You may offer bundled products, or have created some kind of efficiency that knocks out the middle-person meaning savings are passed on.
-If this is so, show me how much the same thing will cost me elsewhere, and make “Why pay more?” your headline, and your unique selling proposition becomes that you offer “more for less”.
+So maybe you’ll save your customers money.
+You may offer bundled products or have created some kind of efficiency that knocks out the middle-person so that savings are passed on.
+If this is so, explain clearly how customers can get more value for their money than if they decide to go elsewhere.

 There are thousands of complicated and cumbersome things we’d rather not deal with on a daily basis.
 There are times when we might need a service in the dead of night.
-If this is you, then what you are selling me isn’t the service you offer, in these instances your unique selling proposition becomes “convenience”, “simplicity” or “responsiveness”.
+If this is you, then what you are selling isn’t the service you offer.
+In these instances, your unique selling proposition might be convenience, simplicity or responsiveness.

 5. Tell people exactly what you want them to do

 This is what’s known as your ‘call to action’.
 All of your website copy should point to one consistent call to action that brings that website visitor one step closer to becoming a customer.

 It could be booking a free consultation, signing up for an email newsletter that offers valuable free information, or requesting an obligation free quote on a form that will help them better understand how you can help.